Frequently Asked Questions (FAQs)

 Transport Vessels

-Nodules are loaded into shipping containers and secured using standard container vessel means for safely securing container payloads.
-This method eliminates vessel stability concerns related to liquefaction of the load.
-This also provides economic benefits, increasing the range of ports where the nodules can be transported.
+Nodules are offloaded from the AUVs into storage onboard the vessel.
+The current economic models assume the use of bulk ore transport vessels.
+We continue to explore alternative novel methods, such as containerizing the nodules onboard the vessel.
+This method could eliminate vessel stability concerns related to liquefaction of the load.
+This also provides economic benefits, increasing the number of ports where the nodules can be transported.

 We hope so, and our architecture and commercial model for the vessels enable us to use the best available technology.
 People are working on batteries, Hydrogen, and Ammonia energy systems for ships.
 Others are working to capture the carbon from the engines.
 We will adopt the best technology that is available.